To Keto or Not to Keto

 Keto and Cancer

-In our culture, it’s common to eat diet rich in grains, sugar and starch -- foods our ancestors didn’t consume -- which might seem like one obvious reason as to why cancer is so prevalent today.
+In our culture, it’s common to eat a diet rich in grains, sugar and starch -- foods our ancestors didn’t consume -- which might seem like one obvious reason as to why cancer is so prevalent today.
 Research continues to show that sugar feeds cancer cells and contributes to an inflammatory environment.
 Therefore, sugar essentially increases our risk of cancer and disease.
 The ketogenic diet was designed to make us feel satisfied easily as a result of optimal insulin and leptin sensitivity.
 No single food can cure cancer, but research has shown a link between the keto diet and slowed the growth of some types of tumors in mice.
 A few studies in humans with certain types of brain tumors have also shown promise.4 In correlation to breast cancer, a number of growing studies show that a ketogenic diet can help slow cancer since cancer cells typically feed off of glucose and can’t feed off of ketones.
 There are other claims that it can also prevent cancer from reoccurring.
 Some even say that the ketogenic diet is even more effective when combined with periods of intermittent fasting.
 Fasting increases ketone production and can starve cancer cells, and it’s also recommended to supplement with high quality (non-synthetic) multivitamins, probiotics, and omega-3s.
 Omega-3s have been found to stimulate the anti-cancer effects of the ketogenic diet.3

 Keto: Cons